 If you’ve ever seen a picture of the tiny details on a flower or the intricate pattern on an insect and wondered how that photo was taken the answer is relatively simple: with a macro lens.
-Macro photography is the art of taking photos of things very close up, allowing you to see details in the photo that your eyes would never be able to see.
-These types of shots can be challenging to take—but also incredibly addictive.
+Macro photography is the art of making small objects look life-size or larger.
+It can render tiny objects with incredible detail not possible with the naked eye or a standard lens.
+These types of shots can be challenging to take – but also incredibly addictive.

 Macro vs. Regular Lenses

 While macro lenses are often used to take photos of things close up, how they’re used isn’t actually what defines them.
 A macro lens has the ability to focus from infinity to 1:1 magnification, meaning that the size of the image in real life is the same size as it’s reproduced on the sensor.
 The magnification ratio tells you how the image projected on the camera’s sensor compares with the subject’s actual size, so a lens with a 1:2 ratio can project an image on its sensor up to half the size of the subject while a lens with a 5:1 ratio can project an image five times the size of the subject.
 Macro lenses also allow for closer focusing distances than normal lenses and often require you to get very close to your subject.

 As with all lenses, macro lenses are available in a wide variety of price points.
 The good news is that they’re not necessarily more expensive than a regular, non-macro lens.
 You can expect to spend anywhere from $300 to $1,500 or more for a macro lens.
 Keep in mind that to do macro photography properly you will also most likely want a tripod and some kind of lighting set up (more on that later).